subquery/documentation/docs/academy/herocourse/module3.md

 Finally, let’s create a **VoteHistory** entity.
 This will be another [council event](https://polkadot.js.org/docs/substrate/events#council) using the [voted](https://polkadot.js.org/docs/substrate/events#votedaccountid32-h256-bool-u32-u32) method defined as:

->“*A motion (given hash) has been voted on by a given account, leaving a tally ("yes votes" and "no votes" respectively given as MemberCount). [account, proposal_hash, voted, yes, no]”*
+>“*A motion (given hash) has been voted on by a given account, leaving a tally ("yes votes" and "no votes" respectively given as MemberCount). [account, proposal_hash, voted, yes, no]”- [source](https://polkadot.js.org/docs/substrate/events/#votedaccountid32-h256-bool-u32-u32-1)*

 You need to add the following fields: `id`, `proposalHash`, `approvedVote`, `councillor`, `votedYes`, `votedNo`, and `block` to your entity.